 When Margaret Mitchell passed away on International Women’s Day in 2017 at the age of 92, she left a legacy of advocating for the rights of women and greater economic and social justice for all.

-The Margaret Mitchell Fund for Women was created to support programs and initiatives that promote economic and social justice for women in Vancouver East.
+The Margaret Mitchell Fund for Women was created to support programs and initiatives that promote economic and social justice for women.

 Give to this Fund